 Terrelly glares at him.
 “My body is shattered, Wolven.
 My mind feels like broken yolk, thanks to Lyderea’s Darksickle wretches.
 If you would avoid a similar fate, then cry off this senseless madness.
 There is no hope against the White Veiled Queen.”

 Gyrax’s demeanor turns icy and harsh.
 “If you truly believe that, there is only one Wayfarer within this room.
 And it is not you, Kai Jindow.”

 Anger blazes in Terrelly’s gaze.
 “Take your leave of me, you low-shadow harrier!
 I would cross into the Clear with a measure of peace!”

 “You’ll find none in here,” Gyrax says coldly.
 He turns and strides out the door.

 Ren’s mouth opens and closes.
 He’s at a loss for words, completely dumbstruck.

 Terrelly regards him with blatant disgust.
 “Lyderea has won, boy, plain and simple.
 Eke out a life while you still can.
 And for Shaddock’s sake, don’t have children—they do not deserve this blighted world!”

 “Go!” he snarls.
 “I have nothing to say to you!”

-Ren walks out with a wooden expression.
+Ren walks out with a stony expression.
 I follow behind and close the door.
 Before it shuts, I catch a parting glimpse of Terrelly Jindow.
-His lip is quivering—tears are trickling down both his cheeks.
+His lip is quivering—both his cheeks are wet with tears.